Can you still get a good price for ProPetro Holding Corp. (PUMP) Shares at this point?

-ProPetro Holding Corp.
-(NYSE:PUMP) closed Wednesday at $11.55 per share, up from $11.12 a day earlier.
-While ProPetro Holding Corp. has overperformed by 3.87%, investors are advised to look at stock chart patterns for technical insight.
-Within its last year performance, PUMP rose by 10.32%, with highs and lows ranging from $16.92 to $7.25, whereas the simple moving average jumped by 2.58% in the last 200 days.
+The share price of ProPetro Holding Corp.
+(NYSE:PUMP) rose to $11.86 per share on Tuesday from $11.84.
+While ProPetro Holding Corp. has overperformed by 0.17%, investors are advised to look at stock chart patterns for technical insight.
+Within its last year performance, PUMP rose by 22.65%, with highs and lows ranging from $16.92 to $7.25, whereas the simple moving average jumped by 5.01% in the last 200 days.

 Top 5 Cheap Stocks to Own Right Now